nareshkumar-h/training-materials-web/README.md

 #### Events
 * Events - onclick, onchange, onsubmit etc..
 * EvenListener - addEventListener, removeEventListener
-* Event Bubbling
+* Event Bubbling / Event Capturing - https://javascript.info/bubbling-and-capturing
+  * **Event Bubbling** - When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
-* Event Capturing
+* Event Stop Propogation ( event.stopImmediatePropagation() )

 #### DOM
 * document.querySelector